Primeira Liga

 The Vila do Conde outfit’s recent struggles have come from them switching off totally at both ends, with all four of those latter losses coming when they draw a blank, while letting in two or more goals in three of those setbacks.

-Rio Ave’s struggles in defence are further underlined by 35 strikes conceded in the league this season, with only bottom-placed AVS (0) keeping fewer clean sheets than their two, though Silaidopoulos’s men have scored a total of 22 at the other end.
+Rio Ave’s issues in defence are further underlined by 35 strikes conceded in the league this season, with only bottom-placed AVS (0) keeping fewer clean sheets than their two, though Silaidopoulos’s men have scored a total of 22 at the other end.

 Meanwhile, a leaky defence also puts the visitors in danger of leaving Rio Ave empty-handed, having conceded a whopping 44 goals – the second worst in the division – with 23 of those coming on their travels.